Judas Iscariot Quiz

 Why is Judas Iscariot considered an important figure in Christianity?

-Judas Iscariot, one of the original Twelve Apostles of Jesus Christ, is considered a significant figure in Christianity because of his notorious betrayal of Jesus.
+Judas Iscariot, one of the original Twelve Apostles of Jesus Christ, is considered a significant Christian figure because of his notorious betrayal of Jesus.

 He betrayed Jesus to the religious authorities for 30 pieces of silver, leading to Jesus’ arrest and eventual crucifixion.